Skip to main content

 • SecurityEvents.Read.All - Read security events

 For write operations, use the corresponding .ReadWrite.All permissions.
+For Microsoft Teams, the following permissions are required:

-3. Grant admin consent: Click Grant admin consent for [Your Organization]Yes
+3. Grant admin consent: Click Grant admin consent for [Your Organization]Yes.

 4. Verify all permissions show Granted for [Your Organization]